 You Want Updated Software

 As desirable as it is to have the latest version of Android, it isn’t actually that important.
-Sure, you’ll miss out on some new features and performance optimizations, but almost all apps can run on old versions of the operating system.
+Sure, you’ll miss out on the latest Android features and performance optimizations, but almost all apps can run on old versions of the operating system.
 You won’t lose anything by not upgrading.

 Still, if it’s important you can try and prevent the problem in the first place.
 Choose a manufacturer that offers regular Android updates.

 - You get to run a more up-to-date version of Android than your phone officially has.